nbagnard/mongosql/README.md

 `cargo test fuzz_test` from the main directory

+### Spec testing

+`cargo test -- --ignored` from the main directory

 ### All testing

-`cargo test` from the main directory
+`cargo test -- --include-ignored` from the main directory

 ## Go testing

-To test the go interface, the rust code must be built with a special feature
+There are two types of tests for the Go code: integration tests and spec tests.
+The spec tests have been separated out since they are not part of the MongoSQL Go API.

 ### Building for go testing

+In order to run the integration tests, the Rust code must be built with a special feature.

 `cargo build --features "mongosql-c/test"` from the main directory.
-This compiles in code necessary for the go tests to pass
+This compiles in code necessary for the Go tests to pass.

-### Running go testing
+### Integration testing

 `$ cd go/mongosql`
 `$ export GOPRIVATE=github.com/10gen/*`